shotgunsoftware/developer.shotgunsoftware.com/docs/en/trusted-solutions/tier1/setup/media_segregation.md

   * Go the CloudFormation service in AWS Console
   * Select Template is ready
   * Set Amazon S3 URL to https://sg-shotgunsoftware.s3-us-west-2.amazonaws.com/tier1/cloudformation_templates/sg-s3-proxy.yml
-  * Next
+  * Click Next
   * Set a stack name like shotgun-s3-proxy
   * Set all the parameters with no default value
-  * Next
+  * Click Next
   * Accept `I acknowledge that AWS CloudFormation might create IAM resources`
-  * Next
+  * Click Next

 ### Configure HTTPS

 Shotgun only support https S3 proxy.
 You will need to configure https support on the AWS ALB.

-  * First add a DNS Entry in your domain to access the S3 proxy. ie: https://s3-proxy.mystudio.com.
+  * First add a DNS Entry in your domain to access the S3 proxy. ie: https://s3-proxy.mystudio.com
-  * Get a SSL certificate for your url, we recommend using [AWS Certificate Manager](https://aws.amazon.com/certificate-manager/).
+  * Get a SSL certificate for your url, we recommend using [AWS Certificate Manager](https://aws.amazon.com/certificate-manager/)
-  * Configure the HTTPS support on the S3 proxy by adding a new HTTPS listener on the AWS load balancer.
+  * Configure the HTTPS support on the S3 proxy by adding a new HTTPS listener on the AWS load balancer

 ## Validation